raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

     = in any case
     ?
 Puede que llueva o puede que no. En cualquier caso, tenemos que coger un paraguas : `It might rain, or it might not.
 In any case, we need to take an umbrella`

+en general, en conjunto
+    = overall
+    = on balance
+    ?
+En general, la reunión fue productiva : `Overall, the meeting was productive` - `On balance, the meeting was productive`

 ## Sequencing Ideas